-Parameter Default Description Interface Type Indicates that all interfaces on the switch are Ethernet.
-Management IP packets from the switch are encapsulated within an Ethernet frame for transmission over the Ethernet network.
-IP Address 192.168.10.1 IP address of the stack you are managing.
-The system supports SNMP over UDP/IP transport protocol.
-In this environment, all systems on the Internet, such as network interconnection devices and any PC accessing the agent module (or running management software) must have an IP address.
+Parameter Default Description Interface Type Ethernet Indicates IP over Ethernet.
+IP Address 192.168.10.1 IP address of the switch you are managing when accessing it over the network.
+The switch supports SNMP over UDP/IP transport protocol.
+In this environment, all systems on the Internet, such as network interconnection devices and any PC accessing the switch must have an IP address.
 Valid IP addresses consist of four decimal numbers, of 0 to 255, separated by periods.
 Anything outside of this format will not be accepted by the configuration program.
-Netmask 255.255.255.0 Subnet mask of the switch you have selected.
+Subnet Mask 255.255.255.0 Subnet mask of the switch.
 This mask identifies the host address bits used for routing to specific subnets.
-Default Gateway Gateway used to pass trap messages from the system's agent to the management station.
+Default Gateway The gateway that the switch's agent uses to pass data to the management station.
 Note that the gateway must be defined if the management station is located in a different IP segment.
-No gateway IP address is configured as the default.
-IP State USER-CONFIG Specifies whether IP functionality is enabled via manual configuration, or set by Boot Protocol (BOOTP).
-Options include: USER-CONFIG - IP functionality is enabled based on the default or user specified IP Configuration.
-(This is the default setting.)
-BOOTP Get IP - IP is enabled but will not function until a BOOTP reply has been received.
-BOOTP requests will be periodically broadcast by the switch in an effort to learn its IP address.
-(BOOTP values can include the IP address, default gateway, subnet mask, and TFTP server IP.)
+IP State USER-CONFIG Specifies whether IP functionality is enabled via manual configuration, or set by Boot Protocol (BootP).
+Options include: USER-CONFIG -IP functionality is enabled based on the default or user specified IP configuration.
+BOOTP-GET-IP - IP is enabled but will not function until a BootP reply has been received.
+BootP requests will be broadcast 10 times, once every second, in an effort to learn its IP address.
+If no response is received, the switch will use the default IP setting in NVRAM.
+(BootP values can include the IP address, default gateway, and subnet mask.)